zehdari/riptide_onboarding/src/riptide_turtle/README.md

         main()  # Run the main function if this script is executed directly
     ```

-   The service you will need to create to is `reset_speed`
+   The service you will need to create to is `/reset_speed`
    You will need the message type `Trigger` from `std_srvs.srv`

     **Helpful Links:**